osv-io/blog/_posts/2019-04-05-making-OSv-run-on-firecraker.md

 ```

+Mention how virtio mmio devices are passed in command line and how OSv parses them out to probe for the devices.
+Also mention optimization to skip PCI enumeration by passing special flag - saves 4 ms.

 ## ACPI

 The last and simplest part of the exercise was to fill in the gaps in OSv to make it deal with situation when ACPI (link what it is) is missing.